dbgate/dbgate/packages/dbgate/README.md

 dbgate
 ```

-Open http://localhost:5000 in your browser
+Then open http://localhost:5000 in your browser

 ## Download electron app
 You can also download binary packages from https://dbgate.org .
 Or run from source code, as described on [github](https://github.com/dbgate/dbgate)